-If that doesn’t work, you can file a late protest based on a substantial overvaluation of your property.
-This is referred to as a 25.25d protest and you will need to prove that your property has been at least one-third over-appraised in order for the hearing to be granted at all.
-For example, if your property is appraised at $400,000 then you will need to prove that the value is under $300,000 in order to get any reduction at all.
+If that doesn’t work, do not worry.
+You can file a late protest based on a substantial overvaluation of your property.
+This is referred to as a 25.25d protest.
+This can be tricky, but it is doable.
+You will need to prove that your property has been at least one-third over-appraised.
+For example, Mike’s property appraisal is $400,000.
+He will need to prove that the value is under $300,000 to get any reduction at all.

 Another option for a late protest is to correct a mistake.
 You have 5 years to re-open the appraisal roll again to correct a clerical error.

 Things to keep in mind to qualify for a late protest are:

 The protest must be filed by the tax payment deadline which is January 31st.